How to generate the Design History File for your medical device

 • Change Requests and CAPAs in Ketryx ensure that all changes and corrective actions are managed in a controlled, traceable, and compliant manner, supporting both product quality and regulatory requirements

-8. Anomalies and Complaints
+9. Anomalies & Complaints

 Key resulting document: Problem Report